benmvp/slides/2017/nodevember/why-react.md

 - Admin Tools

 NOTES:
+- Eventbrite is not one single app, but made up multiple smaller apps
+- We have a number of React apps out there now
 - Checkout widget takes you to speednashviledating.com FYI
 - Event Management Navigation was an example where we mixed React & Backbone
 - Dozens of management pages that share the same nav, so redid the nav in React